HumanCellAtlas/metadata-schema/docs/committers.md

 ## Schema update review process

+All the people needed for review is automatically assigned through pullapprove.
+The guidelines for wranglers are as follows:

 A pull request should be reviewed within a specified **review timeframe**.
 The review timeframe starts when the Committer who opens the PR tags the appropriate number of Reviewers to review.
-Patch schema updates should be given 3 working days to review, while major and minor schema updates should be given 5 working days to review.
+All changes have a 2 week timeframe.
 Exceptions can be made if a PR is particularly complex.
 Weekend days and US/UK holidays do not count towards the review timeframe.

-The **reviewer number** is the number of Reviewers who need to have reviewed the pull request before it is merged.
-Patch schema updates should be assigned 1 Reviewer, while major and minor schema updates should be assigned 2 Reviewers.
+The **reviewer number** is the number of Wranglers who need to have reviewed the pull request before it is merged.
+Patch schema updates should be assigned 1 wrangler, while major and minor schema updates should be assigned 2 wranglers.
 Exceptions can be made if a PR is particularly complex or specific persons are required for a review.

-In cases of more than 1 requested Reviewer:
+In cases of more than 1 requested wranglers:
 - The first reviewer should review the pull request and approve or reject the changes.
 If changes are approved, the first reviewer should tag the remaining Reviewer in a comment.
 If changes are rejected, the Reviewer should request further changes and then follow up with a review of the new changes from the Committer.
 - The second reviewer should review the pull request and approve or reject the changes.
 If changes are approved, the second reviewer should merge the pull request.
 If changes are rejected, the Reviewer should request further changes and then follow up with a review of the new changes from the Committer.
 If the changes are then approved, the second reviewer should merge the pull request.
 - If a Reviewer can not do the review in the assigned timeframe, the Reviewer is responsible for unassigning himself or herself as a Reviewer, assigning a replacement Reviewer, and notifying the new Reviewer in a tagged comment in the pull request.